dougrasf/fdf/README.md

 # fdf

-My first graphical project with a mission of reproduce a isometric projection of a cartesian map file.
+My first graphical project with a mission of reproduce a isometric projection.

 Example of file: